 If you’re dealing with a hormone imbalance, I’d encourage you to opt for organic varieties for all of your foods.

 Hidden cause of your hormone imbalance #4 – Soap

 Earlier, I said that your skin helps to act as a barrier to hormone-mimicking substances in the environment.
 That still holds true.
 It’s far worse if these hormone disruptors enter your bloodstream directly, like when you diffuse lavender oil or smoke weed.

 But when you cover your skin with potent hormone disruptors every day, you’re going to experience a hormone imbalance.
 It’s inevitable.

-That wonderful sudsy feeling from your soap is caused by something known as an alkylphenol (APE).
+That wonderful sudsy feeling from your soap is caused by an alkylphenol (APE).
 You’ve probably never heard of APEs.
 That’s because manufacturers are not required to list APEs on their ingredient lists.